I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 Although it’s a form of online adverting, affiliate marketing is much different than just hosting ad banners.

-Unlike ad banners, with affiliate marketing, you typically don’t get paid unless a visitor “converts.”
+Unlike ad banners, with affiliate marketing, you usually don’t get paid unless a visitor “converts.”

 Typically, a conversion is defined as a purchase made by the prospect (the visitor to your site).
 But some merchants define “conversion” differently.
 It can be as complex as a customer not only purchasing a product but also performing a specific action after that purchase is made.